-If we cannot offer your child a place at any of the schools listed on your application, by law, the Local Authority must still offer you a place at another school.
-You will normally be offered a place at the nearest qualifying school with a place available.
+If we cannot offer your child a place at any of the schools listed on your application, by law, the local authority must still offer your child a place at another school.
+Your child will normally be offered a place at the nearest qualifying school with a place available.
 A qualifying school is the school closest to your home.
 This could include a faith or a single sex school.